pmarguinaud/fxtran/ARTICLE.md

     END PROGRAM

+Et voilà !

-This example is of course a simplified version of what we get in real life, but it clearly proves that it is possible :
+This example is of course a simplified version of what we have to deal with in real life, but it clearly proves that it is possible :

 * to parse FORTRAN source code using XML
 * to search FORTRAN source using XPath